jgwaugh/NBA-Forecasting/README.md

 conda create -n nba_forecasting python=3.7.15
 ```

-Requirements are stored in `requirements.txt`.
+Requirements are stored in `requirements.txt`
+and can be installed with `pip install -r requirements.txt`.

 ## Code